-Unlike many federal aid programs, the subsidy benefits shall extend beyond low-income individuals and families to those in the moderate-income range.
-The subsidies shall be provided in the form of tax credits.
+Unlike many federal aid programs, the subsidy benefits extend beyond low-income individuals and families to those in the moderate-income range.
+The subsidies are provided in the form of tax credits.
 The tax credits are obtained through state exchanges or federal exchanges during the health insurance application process.

 The health insurance subsidies cap insurance premiums as a percentage of income.
 However, "income" in this content refers to your Modified Adjusted Gross Income (MAGI).
 MAGI is determined by IRS rules pertaining to your taxable wages and other income minus applicable adjustments.

 The below chart illustrates the sliding scale of caps where the cost of health insurance increases according to income level.

 |Modified Annual Adjusted Gross||Premium After Government Subsidy||% of income||2019||2020|